-Jane Massey, owner of nine-year-old cat Jemma, has a number of tricks up her sleeve: 'My Persian has a natural drive to scale heights and definitely feels safest when she’s high up.
-Her favourite outside perch is the garage roof, so she can survey her territory.
-In the colder months, I try and recreate this indoors by clearing shelves and wardrobe top, and positioning chairs or stools nearby to help her climb.
+Jane Massey says her Persian cat Jemma likes heights: ‘She feels safest when she’s high up.
+Her favourite outside perch is the garage roof.
+In the colder months, I try and recreate this indoors by clearing shelves and wardrobe tops, and positioning chairs or stools nearby to help her climb.

-'Making a DIY hammock for your cat to relax or play in is really easy using a worn-out, stretchy t-shirt, some scissors and a sturdy dining room chair.
-Simply cut open the shoulder areas and down each side 15-20cm, tying the ends firmly around the chair legs.
+'Making a DIY hammock for your cat to relax or play in is really easy using a worn-out, stretchy T-shirt, some scissors and a sturdy dining room chair.
+Simply cut open the shoulder areas and down each side 15-20cm, tying the ends firmly around chair legs.’

-Debbie McMahon, owner of eight-year-old cat Minnie, plays guessing games: 'Rather than chasing a toy mouse around, Minnie likes to watch and work things out.
-When it’s cold outside, I'll put a bell under one of three identical coloured cups before shuffling them round like a magician.
+Debbie McMahon plays guessing games with her cat Minnie: ‘Rather than chasing a toy mouse around, Minnie likes to watch and work things out.
+When it’s cold outside, I'll put a bell under one of three identical coloured cups before shuffling them round.
 When I stop, she’ll touch one of the cups with her paw.
 It’s amazing how many times she’s right!

-Meg Wright, owner of 18-month-old cat Leo says, 'Leo is a prolific hunter.
-When he’s stuck indoors, he has a tendency to scratch beds, couches, and anything he can get his claws into.
-Having regular play sessions up to 10 times a day, in short bursts of around two minutes, keeps him engaged and feeds his hunter spirit.
+Meg Wright says of her cat: ‘Leo is a prolific hunter.
+When he’s stuck indoors, having regular play sessions in short bursts of around two minutes keeps him engaged and feeds his hunter spirit.

 ‘I offer plenty of toys – the more they crinkle, dazzle and can be batted around, the better – but you can also make your own.
 I swap his toys over regularly, keeping his favourites hidden away until play begins, which gives an added thrill.’